adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-## How to make this happen?
+## My tentative plan

 #### Persistently Democratic Political Party

 - members pay dues and therefore get voting weights
 - members select the constitution at all levels
-- can fund projects and agitate for incremental change
+- can fund public good projects and agitate for change

 <v-click>